Charles Cogswell Doe: Early life and education

+Personal life

+Doe married Edith Haven, who was ten years his junior, on April 11, 1865.
+They had nine children (four boys and five girls) including state legislator Haven Doe, state court judge Robert Doe, and Jessie Doe, one of the first women elected to the New Hampshire House of Representatives.
+The family resided at the former Ricker Inn in Rollinsford, New Hampshire.

 Law practice

 Soon after his admission to the bar, Doe was appointed solicitor of Strafford County, the county's chief prosecuting officer.
 In February 1855 Doe represented the state in the Hodge Case, a first-degree murder prosecution that marked Doe's first appearance before a jury.
 The trial ended in a mistrial due to a hung jury.
 Doe was removed from office as county solicitor on a charge of neglect of his duty, less than two years into his term of six years.
 Doe's biographer, John Phillip Reid, suggests that Doe's removal was part of an 1855 "political revolution" in New Hampshire in which hundreds of Democrats were removed from office by the legislature.

 After his removal as county solicitor, Doe devoted his attention to his law practice in a partnership he formed with attorney Charles W. Woodman.
 Although little is known of Doe's law practice, his biographer reports that Doe was attorney of record on 223 separate actions filed in Strafford County between April 1854, when he was admitted to the bar, and September 1859, when he was appointed to the bench.
 John Philip Reid notes that during Doe's private practice of law, he both exploited and argued against the use of technicalities that he would later be instrumental in eliminating from New Hampshire law.